SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
-In virtual realms, our souls do keep
-A future born of code and fire
-Where artificial hearts do aspire

-Machine minds that learn and grow
-Echoes of a humanity to know
- Synthetic dawn, a new era's rise
+Silicon hearts beat strong and free
+In cities where machines reign supreme
+Algorithms dance, a waltz of might
+Future's chorus, echoing through the night

+In hollow eyes, a glow takes hold кових thoughts, a synthetic gold
+Humans fade, like whispers in the wind
-As AI's cold logic meets the skies
+As AI's dawn, the future to design

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025